bakwc/mysql_ch_replicator/README.md

 - **Adding Tables**: Automatically starts replicating data from newly added tables.
 - **Altering Tables**: Adjusts replication strategy based on schema changes.
 - **Removing Tables**: Handles removal of tables without disrupting the replication process.

+**WARNING**.
+While 95% of operations supported, there could be still some unhandled operations.
+We try to support all of them, but for your safety, please write the CI/CD test that will check your migrations.
+Test should work a following way:
+ - Aplly all your mysql migrations
+ - Try to insert some record into mysql (to any table)
+ - Check that this record appears in ClickHouse

 #### Recovery Without Downtime